 However, insurers don’t like to pay claims, as doing so cuts into their bottom lines.
 Even when they have a contractual duty to pay, they may drag their feet or try to negotiate a settlement for less than the case’s value.
 Unfortunately, these practices are all too common in San Diego, California.

-How Mission Personal Injury Lawyers Can Help with Insurance Claims in San Diego, California
+How Mission Personal Injury Lawyers Can Help with Insurance Claims in San Diego

 Mission Personal Injury Lawyers has been serving accident victims for over a decade.
 In that time, the firm’s San Diego car accident attorneys have recovered more than $10 million for its clients.

-When you hire the firm to represent you, you’ll have a skilled legal team to:
+When you hire a car accident lawyer at the firm to represent you, you’ll have a skilled legal team to:

 - File a lawsuit against the at-fault party if they refuse to negotiate a fair settlement